aleroux85/meta-builder/README.md

 }
 ```

-By default, a file in the meta directory with the path name `file/path/file-name`
+By default, a file in the meta directory
 will be parsed and written to a file (named with the file key)
 and placed under a directory (named with the FS key)
-in the project root directory (`project-root/FS-name/file-name`).
+in the project root directory.

 ```json
 {